 It’s so often conflated with sexual contact, even if it’s platonic or familial.
 Parents can’t even kiss their young children in certain ways without attracting the ire of puritanical onlookers (not even widely beloved Britons, as it were).
 We police this behavior in each other under the guise of “protecting children,” which is laughable given the innumerable ways in which adults frequently abdicate this responsibility.
 But, I digress.

 Skin hunger is an actual, well-researched phenomenon, and it’s particularly prevalent in wealthy Western countries, due to our social conservatism.
 Even if physical touch isn’t your own love language, studies show that regular reception of touch has a hugely positive impact on physical and mental health.
 For example, it’s why newborns in the NICU heal and grow faster when trained volunteers cuddle, rock, and sing to them.
 But it’s not just babies who need this care.

 The Hunger’s History

-Most grown-ups yearn for touch to some degree, to the point of even organizing parties and businesses building businesses and throwing parties to meet the demand.
+Most grown-ups yearn for touch to some degree, to the point of even organizing parties and businesses to meet the demand.
 I totally get it.
 More often than not, I feel the desire for touch with a ferocious intensity.
 I’m rarely in romantic relationships, committed or casual.
 I’m fine with this, usually.
 It’s better to be alone than in bad company, and I refuse to settle.

 It does mean that I can go rather long stretches without intimate physical contact.
 Painfully long.
 When I was younger, I ran from that pain by throwing myself at anyone who gave a second glance.
 I can’t imagine a more dangerous combination than low self-esteem and a constant craving for touch.
 The synergistic effect of these traits got me into so many scary situations.